 From an imaging perspective, MRI is the method of choice for diagnosing stress fractures.

-Prevention / How to manage stress fractures
+How to manage a stress fracture

 If I’ve reached the diagnosis of a stress fracture, the next question is: How are we going to manage it?

-Not all stress fracture are made equal, so at this stage I have a few things going through my mind:
+Not all stress fracture are made equal, so at this stage, I have a few things going through my mind:

 - Is it a high risk fracture?